 - running, laughing and enjoying the natural elements

 In addition to opportunities to climb, run and engage in cooperative games during recess time, we dedicate one class period per week to Athletics/Activities.
 These activities range from classic sports such as kickball, basketball and soccer to obstacle courses to dance challenges and yoga.
-There is a focus on cooperation and team spirit.
+The focus is on cooperation and team spirit.
 Students in grades 1-5 will also have the opportunity to choose a weekly kinesthetic Enrichment class, which run on a six-week cycle.